Ōyachi Station (Hokkaido)

 Ōyachi Station (大谷地駅, Ōyachi-eki) is a Sapporo Municipal Subway station in Atsubetsu-ku, Sapporo, Hokkaido, Japan.
 The station is numbered T17.

 The station is the closest to Sapporo Atsubetsu Park Stadium, home to Consadole Sapporo.

 Platforms

+History

+The station opened on 21 March 1982 coinciding with the opening of the Tozai Line extension from Shiroishi Station to Shin-Sapporo Station.